Eng-AliKazemi/Eng-AliKazemi/README.md

-## IBM Certified: AI Solution Architect | AI Engineer | AI Researcher
+## IBM Certified: AI Solution Architect | Generative AI Engineer | AI Developer

 I am an AI enthusiast.
 I dedicate my time to understand the underlying technologies, tools, and methods that shape intelligent systems.
 My goal is to become an AI Solution Architect.
 To reach this goal, I focus on becoming a professional researcher, developer, and engineer who understands the entire process from concept to deployment.